 1. Have Good (working towards great) Content

-My colleague Jane Atkinson hosts an amazing podcast for Wealthy Speakers, and I love this episode with Elayne Frose in particular when it comes to understanding your wheelhouse.
+My colleague Jane Atkinson hosts an amazing podcast for Wealthy Speakers, and I love this episode with Elayne Frose in particular because it talks about understanding your wheelhouse.

 2. Be Good at what you do